 - When anti-cancer drug treatment and/or radiotherapy (multimodal or trimodal therapy) are combined with either procedure, survival is significantly longer than surgery alone.

-- However, several studies have concluded that patients undergoing P/D are more likely to tolerate these additional treatments with better results.
+- Several studies have concluded that patients undergoing P/D are more likely to tolerate these additional treatments with better results.

 The Pleurectomy/Decortication Procedure

-P/D surgery combines two interrelated procedures done in a single session and only on the cancerous side.
-In most cases, P/D involves removal of the abnormal and constrictive pleural membranes, excision of all visible tumor tissue, and elimination of the accumulated excess fluid.
-P/D in any form is a major surgical procedure, but unlike EPP, it stops short of complete removal of the lung, pericardial membrane and diaphragm.
+In most cases, P/D involves removal of the abnormal and constrictive pleura involved with tumor, excision of all visible tumor tissue, and elimination of the accumulated excess fluid.
+P/D in any form is a major surgical procedure, but unlike EPP, it stops short of complete removal of the lung.
 The three basic steps are:

-In the pleurectomy part of the procedure, the diseased membrane lining the inside of the chest cavity (the parietal pleural membrane) is removed, exposing the underlying membrane covering the lung (visceral pleural membrane).
+In the pleurectomy part of the procedure, the diseased pleura lining the inside of the chest cavity (the parietal pleura) is freed from the chest wall.

-In the decortication part, the tumor-laden visceral membrane is surgically separated and removed from the underlying lung.
-All other visible tumors are excised and, when appropriate, the heart’s covering membrane and any other similarly abnormal tissue are removed.
+Then, the tumor-laden visceral pleura is surgically separated and removed from the underlying lung.
+All other visible tumors are excised and the pericardium and any other similarly abnormal tissue are removed when needed.
 Separation and removal of these membranes require a lot of time and surgical skill since they often adhere extensively to each other and the surfaces they cover.

 Recovery From Pleurectomy With Decortication